 The Fire Extinguisher

-If no one bought you one for a housewarming gift than put this necessity at the top of your shopping list.
+If no one bought you one for a housewarming gift, then put this necessity at the top of your shopping list.
 Kitchen fires can flare up quickly.
-All it takes is overheating some cooking oil and whoosh!
+All it takes is overheating some cooking oil, and whoosh!
 Don’t forget to learn how to use it.
-It might be a great idea to buy one for the basement and the garage as well.
+It might be a great idea to buy one for the basement and the garage.

 Your Electric Control Panel

 If a pipe bursts, you need to know how to shut the water off pronto.
-The longer it takes to stop the flow of water the more damage will occur.
-Locate the main water valve, the vales for each toilet and each sink in your home as well.
+The longer it takes to stop water flow, the more damage will occur.
+Locate the main water valve, the vales for each toilet, and each sink in your home as well.

 The HVAC System

 Determine what type of air filters you need for your system by checking out the HVAC Manual.
 You might want to keep a couple on hand.
-If you have pets or allergies, it is recommended you change the filter every month.
+If you have pets or allergies, you must change the filter every month.
 Otherwise, a minimum of every season.
-Getting the right filter size is essential for optimum efficiency and effectiveness.
+Getting the correct filter size is essential for optimum efficiency and effectiveness.

 Find the closest hospital that offers emergency medical care.
 If you have pets, locate the nearest emergency veterinary as well.

-There is an abbreviated but critical list of things you need to learn about your new home.
-Some of it might be sobering, but with four young boys and a couple of dogs I can tell you I have faced my share of home emergencies, and when they happen, the atmosphere can become chaotic very quickly.
-Knowing what you need to do and how to do it can stop a small issue from resulting in significant damage.
+An abbreviated but critical list of things you need to learn about your new home.
+Some of it might be sobering, but with four young boys and a couple of dogs, I can tell you I have faced my share of home emergencies, and when they happen, the atmosphere can become chaotic very quickly.
+Knowing what you need to do and how to do it can stop a minor issue from resulting in significant damage.